The paddock notebook

 Every corner, briefed.

 Each turn gets a guide derived from the line's curvature: radius, arc, run-up, and the classic racecraft reference points — brake, turn-in, apex, exit — so you walk the track before you ride it.
+Study material, not rider coaching.

 - Brake / turn-in / apex / exit references on every corner.